 The manager of the fabulous Surriento Suites swears by Ruccio, located right where the ferries port.
 It’s also conveniently located a few steps from her amazing B&B.

-Once you’ve nailed the sun bed situation and grabbed a gelato, you’ll truly be living la dolce vita.
+Once you’ve nailed the sun bed situation, grabbed a gelato and slathered on the SPF, you’ll truly be living la dolce vita.
 Sorrento is what Italian summer dreams are made of.